sedaro/modsim-notebooks/model_validation/gravity/README.md

 ### Reproducing our Results

 To ensure reproducibility, the directory containing this notebook also includes a `requirements.txt` file that specifies the exact package versions that were used.
-To create a similar environment, use the following sequence of commands with Python `3.11` and the built-in `venv` package.
+To create a similar environment, run the pip install command in `gravity.ipynb` or use the following sequence of commands with Python `3.11` and the built-in `venv` package.
 See the [venv documentation](https://docs.python.org/3/library/venv.html) for more details on how this works.

 - In a unix-like terminal: